CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

     "truncatedResult":false
 }
 ```
+{{</expand>}}
 ### View SSD Utilization Networkwide

 For NetQ Appliances that have 3ME3 solid state drives (SSDs) installed (primarily in on-premises deployments), you can view the utilization of the drive on demand.
-An alarm gets generated when a drive drops below 10% health, or has more than a two percent loss of health in 24 hours, indicating the need to rebalance the drive.
-Tracking SSD utilization over time enables you to see any downward trend or instability of the drive before you receive an alarm.
+A warning is generated when a drive drops below 10% health, or has more than a 2% loss of health in 24 hours, indicating the need to rebalance the drive.
+Tracking SSD utilization over time lets you see any downward trend or drive instability before you receive a warning message.

 To view SDD utilization, run:

 ```
 netq show cl-ssd-util [around <text-time>] [json]
 ```
+{{<expand "Example show cl-ssd-util command">}}

-This example shows the utilization for all devices which have this type of SSD.
+The following example shows the utilization for all devices which have this type of SSD:

 ```
 cumulus@switch:~$ netq show cl-ssd-util